wassimcodes/wassimcodes/README.md

 - Game programmer with experience in C++ and C#.
 - Experience with Unreal Engine and Unity.
-- Passionate about making custom shaders.
+- Passionate about gameplay mechanics, dynamic AI, procedural generation, and custom shaders..
-- Successfully shipped a full game.
+- Successfully shipped a cute game.

 <h3 align="left">Socials:</h3>
 <p align="left">